Tovape/CodeLyokoPhone/README.md

 # CodeLyokoPhone
-To get started install Android Studio and download the folder called "Codelyokophone"
+To get started open Android Studio and download the folder called "Codelyokophone"

-Check if the program works ok with your gradle configuration Build --> Generate APK once everything is okay
+Check if the program works ok with your gradle configuration Build --> Generate APK

 In case you find any bugs let me know in the issues page

+This apk checks your phone's battery level for the battery indicator and your network speed for the network speed indicator

 Tested on: